stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 After you implement `sumDigits`, let's add another context to describe the behavior of the function if the list contains some numbers greater or equal to ten.
-This numbers should first sum their digits prior to summing the list itself.
+This numbers should first sum their digits prior to summing the list itself:

 ```haskell
     context "when some numbers are greater or equal to 10" $ do